 While most people are never in any danger of wearing out a ferro rod in practice alone you can significantly reduce its life through regimented practice.

 Keep that in mind if you’re practicing with a ferro rod and putting it back in your kit; it may start out “low on gas” in an emergency!

 Corrosion is Always the Enemy!

-Ferro rods are made from synthetic alloy as described above.
+Ferro rods are made from a synthetic alloy as described above.
 This alloy is vulnerable to rust.
-If your ferro rod gets wet, either from water or sweat off your body if it rides in your pocket all day, it will begin to corrode if not promptly cared for.
+If your Ferro rod gets wet, either from water or sweat off your body if it rides in your pocket all day, it will begin to corrode if not promptly cared for.